hyeomans/hugo-blog-src/content/post/Resilience-with-disyuntor.md

 Circuit Breaker is a pattern that can help you with this problem.
 The Circuit Breaker pattern became famous after Release It! book.
-To be honest the first time I heard about this model was in 2011 on Dependency Injection in .NET.
+To be honest the first time I heard about this patterns was in 2011 on Dependency Injection in .NET.

 > "Circuit Breaker is a stability pattern because it adds robustness to an application by failing fast, instead of hanging and consuming resources while it hangs.
 This is a good example of a nonfunctional